MTawhid7/design-extraction/README.md

 - **`BASE_URL`**: The public-facing URL for your service (e.g., `http://localhost:8008` for local testing).

 ### 2. Place the IS-Net Model Manually (Critical Step)
-The IS-Net model weights are not downloaded by the script.
+Due to its research origins, the IS-Net model weights are not downloaded by the script.
 You must place them in the `models` directory yourself.

 1.  **Create the directory:**
     ```bash
     mkdir -p models
     ```
 2.  **Copy your model file** into this directory.
-The file **must** be named `isnet-general-use.pth`.
+The file **must** be named exactly **`isnet-general-use.pth`**.

-The final path must be exactly: `./models/isnet-general-use.pth`
+The final path must be: `./models/isnet-general-use.pth`

 ### 3. One-Time Setup Command
 This single command builds the Docker image and runs the script to download the remaining required models (Real-ESRGAN) to the `./models` directory.